Siege-Perilous/tableslayer/README.md

 - `ui`: Svelte components used within the web app.
 - `config-eslint`: Shared linting config across the repo.
 - `config-typescript` Shared typescript config across the repo.

+## Linting, prettier and CI

+Because TypeScript, linting and prettier are provided globally within the repo, you'll need to make sure your IDE's project starts from the root of the monorepo to receive auto-fixes.
+During CI, Husky should check as you make commits.

 ## Styling